The Paleo Diet: Watermelon Recipes and the History of Watermelons

 Ingredients:

-• 6 cups cubed seeded watermelon (rind removed)
+• 6 cups cubed, seeded watermelon (rind removed)

-• 1 tablespoon fresh squeezed lime juice
+• 1 tablespoon fresh-squeezed lime juice

-• 2 tablespoon grated lime rind
+• 2 tablespoons grated lime rind

 Preparation: